itsHel/Timer/README.md

 Simple time tracker app based on JavaScript, PHP and MySQL with login, infinite scroll and history saved in localstorage.
 Results can be dispalyed as graphs or rows.

-Everything in libs folder is a jQuery library.
+Everything in libs folder is from a jQuery library.